2016 shooting of Dallas police officers: Standoff and shooter's death

 Sr. Cpl.
 Banes said they considered using a .50 caliber rifle to fire at the shooter, which had been successful in the 2015 attack approximately one year earlier.
 However, in that case, the suspect had driven an armored truck into police headquarters and remained inside the vehicle.
-Johnson was holed up inside a populated college with thin Sheetrock walls, so the tactical team deemed that approach too dangerous.
+Johnson was holed up inside a populated college with thin drywall walls, so the tactical team deemed that approach too dangerous.
 They also considered rappelling down the building or attacking Johnson through the ceiling after opening it with explosives.
 Both options were ruled out due to the risks they might pose to the officers who would carry it out.

-Senior Corporal Jeremy Borchardt and others ultimately arrived at the idea to use a bomb disposal remote control vehicle armed with about 1 lb of C-4 explosive.
+Ultimately the SWAT team arrived at the idea to use a bomb disposal remote control vehicle armed with about 1 lb of C-4 explosive.
 The plan was to move the robot to a point against a wall facing Johnson and then detonate the explosives.
-The device exploded as intended at approximately 2:30 a.m., killing Johnson immediately.
+The device exploded as intended at approximately 2:30 a.m. the next morning, killing Johnson immediately.
 It was the first time that explosives strapped to a robot had been used in American domestic law enforcement.
 Although its arm sustained damage in the blast, the robot was still functional.

 In the aftermath, police investigated Johnson's body and equipment.
 He was found lying next to a rifle, two handguns, additional rifle magazines, and a bag filled with supplies.
 Police had initially located Johnson within the college by following a trail of blood he had left behind as he climbed to the second floor, bleeding from a wound he had sustained on Lamar Street.
 After the standoff, investigators discovered that Johnson had scrawled the letters "RB" and other messages in his own blood while making his way up a stairwell.
 Police investigated the markings made by Johnson, but did not conclusively determine if they had any special meaning.

-Asked about the remarks Johnson made during the negotiation, Sgt.
-Gordon later reflected, "I think he was angry...and he felt powerless, I think.
+Asked about the remarks Johnson made during the negotiation, Sr. Corporal Gordon later reflected, "I think he was angry ... and he felt powerless, I think.
 And that's why I think he took the rifle and took it upon himself to attack us.
-Because he felt powerless, and he wanted to die to show...because he says he's doing this for his people...And I think the hook that I had with him was that I was an African-American male."
+Because he felt powerless, and he wanted to die to show ... because he says he's doing this for his people ...
+And I think the hook that I had with him was that I was an African-American male."